Generalized period-index problem with an application to quadratic forms: Splitting Ramification

 As a consequence of Proposition \ref{RamB}, we can simultaneously split a finite collection of Brauer classes of prime period $\ell \neq p$ on the function field of a $p$-adic curve by making a degree $\ell^2$ extension for $\ell \neq 2$.
-This follows from \cite[Theorem 0.9]{S07}.
+This follows from \cite{S97}, \cite{S98}.
 In the case of $p$-adic curves, the bound for $\ell=2$ is in fact $4$ and not $8$ as Proposition \ref{RamB} suggests.
-An argument of a different flavor which works in the case of $p$-adic curves is given in the review of Colliot-Th\'el\`ene of \cite{S97} where it is shown that for any $\ell$, a degree ${\ell}^2$ extension suffices.
-Since have not seen this result appear anywhere except the review, we record it below: \begin{cor} Let $F$ be a function field of a $p$-adic curve.
-Let $B \subset {}_{\ell}\br(F)$ be a finite subset for $l \neq p$.
-Then there exists a degree $l^2$ extension that splits all elements of $B$.
-Thus, $\sbd_{\ell}(F) = {\ell}^2$. \end{cor} \begin{proof} Using Lipman's resolution of singularities, we may assume that the ramification divisor of $B$ on a regular projective model $\mathcal{X}$ of $F$ is a normal crossing divisor expressible as a union of two regular divisors $D_1$ and $D_2$.
-By a semi-local argument used as in the proof of \ref{RamB}, we may find a function $f$ in $F$ such that $\Divisor_{\mathcal{X}}(f_1) = D_1 + D_2 + E$.
-Note here that $\Supp(E)$ does not pass through any of the intersection points of $D_1$ and $D_2$.
+An argument of a different flavor which works in the case of $p$-adic curves is given in the review of Colliot-Th\'el\`ene of \cite{S97} where it is shown that for any $\ell$, a degree ${\ell}^2$ extension suffices to split the ramification.
+For completeness, we record it below: \begin{cor} Let $F$ be the function field of $\mathscr{X}/S$, a two-dimensional excellent integral scheme which is projective over an affine scheme $S$.
+Let $\ell$ be a prime invertible on $\mathscr{X}$.
+Assume further that the residue field of every closed point of $\mathscr{X}$ is a finite field.
+Let $B \subset {}_{\ell}\br(F)$ be a finite subset.
+There exists an extension of degree $\ell^2$ that splits the ramification of $B$ with respect to all discrete valuations with centers on $\mathscr{X}$.
+In particular, if $F$ is the function field of a curve over a nonarchimedean local field, and $\ell$ is a prime unequal to the characteristic of the underlying residue field, then $\sbd_{\ell}(F) \leq {\ell}^2$. \end{cor} \begin{proof} As in the proof of Proposition \ref{RamB}, we may assume without loss of generality that $F$ contains $\mu_{\ell}$.
+Using Lipman's resolution of singularities, we may assume that the ramification divisor of $B$ on some regular projective model $\mathscr{X}$ (abusing notation) of $F$ is a normal crossing divisor expressible as a union of two regular divisors $D_1$ and $D_2$.
+By a semi-local argument used as in the proof of Proposition \ref{RamB}, we may find a function $f_1$ in $F$ such that $\Divisor_{\mathscr{X}}(f_1) = D_1 + D_2 + E$.
+Note here that $\Supp(E)$ does not pass through any of the intersection points of $\Supp(D_1)$ and $\Supp(D_2)$.
 Let $\mathcal{P}$ be the intersection points of $\Supp(D_1)$, $\Supp(D_2)$ and $\Supp(E)$.
-Semi-localizing at $\mathcal{P}$, we may find $f_2$ in $F$ such that $\Divisor_{\mathcal{X}}(f_2) = D_1 + F$ and $f_2$ is a unit at closed points in $\Supp(D_2) \cap \Supp(E)$ .
-Using the Chinese remainder theorem, we may assume that $f_2$ is not an $l^{th}$ power in $k(x)$ for every $x$ in $\Supp(D_2) \cap \Supp(E)$.
+Semi-localizing at $\mathcal{P}$, we may find $f_2$ in $F$ such that $\Divisor_{\mathscr{X}}(f_2) = D_1 + G$ and $f_2$ is a unit at closed points in $\Supp(D_2) \cap \Supp(E)$.
+By the Chinese Remainder Theorem, there exists an element $g$ in the above semi-local ring which is a unit at all points in $\mathcal{P}$ and such that $f_2g$ is not an $\ell^{th}$ power in $k(x)$ for every closed point $x$ in $\Supp(D_2) \cap \Supp(E)$.
+We will abuse notation and denote $f_2g$ by $f_2$.
+We thus assume that $\Divisor_{\mathscr{X}}(f_2) = D_1 + G$ and $f_2$ is not an $\ell^{th}$ power at every closed point in $\Supp(D_2) \cap \Supp(E)$.